Internet Audio: True Peak Compliance …

 aspectRatio: Divisible by 16 …

-Here is a glimpse of what I have planned for the next release of aspectRatio:
+Here is a glimpse of what I have planned for the next release for aspectRatio:

 At this point I’ve implemented a suggested dimensions method that displays values evenly divisible by 16.
 The results are triggered by the Target Width and returned Output Height calculation.